Shannon Macomo

 Shannon Hayley Macomo (born 28 April 2004) is a South African soccer player who plays as a defender for SAFA Women's League club the University of Johannesburg and the South Africa women's national team.

 College career

-Macomo played for the University of Johannesburg.
-They were runner's up at the inaugural Pirates Cup following a 2-1 defeat to the Tuks Ladies U/20 side in March 2023.
-She was part of the side that won the Gauteng Engen Knockout Challenge title in July 2023 winning 1-0 against JVW Sapphires.
-They were runners-up for the 2023 Women's Varsity Football losing 2-0 in the final to the University of the Western Cape.
+Macomo played for the University of Johannesburg from 2023 till 2025.
+She appeared 66 times and scored 9 goals for the Orange Army.
+Her side were runners-up at the inaugural Pirates Cup following a 2–1 defeat to the University of Pretoria in March 2023.

+She was part of the side that won the Gauteng Engen Knockout Challenge title in July 2023 winning 1–0 against JVW Sapphires.
+She won the defender of the tournament at the 2024 Gauteng Engen Knockout Challenge when her side finished as runners-ups to Mamelodi Sundowns.

+They were runners-up at the 2023 Women's Varsity Football losing 2–0 in the final to the University of the Western Cape.
+She scored a brace in a 4–0 win against Central University of Technology, Free State at the 2024 Women's Varsity Football.
+She scored the third goal in a 3–0 semi-final win against the Tshwane University of Technology in the 2025 Women's Varsity Football tournament where her team finished as runners-ups to the University of the Western Cape.

 International career

 Macomo competed for the South Africa women's U-17 for the world cup qualifiers in 2020.
 She also competed for the U-20 team in 2021.

-In 2024 she got her first international call up for the senior women's team and made her debut at the 2024 COSAFA Women's Championship in a 1-0 win against Namibia on 22 October 2024.
+In 2024 she got her first international call up for the senior women's team and made her debut at the 2024 COSAFA Women's Championship in a 1–0 win against Namibia on 22 October 2024.
+The side were runners-up to Zambia.

+Personal life

+She earned an Honours degree in Human Resource Management from the University of Johannesburg.